 Most dental problems don’t develop symptoms until they advance to a stage that requires a big commitment of time and money to repair.

 A great example is tooth decay, which doesn’t cause pain until it has encroached into the nerve.
 At that point, a root canal and crown are usually necessary to repair a problem that could have been treated with a small filling if discovered early.

-What is flouride treatment
+What is Fluoride Treatment?

 Pediatric Dental Care

-A dentist is the best person to assess the patient’s individual risk for cavities, and the developmental status of the patient’s teeth.
+A dentist is the best person to assess the patient’s risk for cavities and the developmental status of the patient’s teeth.

 Fluoride Treatment for Adults

 The premier dental team at Portland Family Dentistry keeps up with the latest industry education and news.
-We know that the scientific study has shown the extensive benefits of fluoride in the prevention of tooth decay.
+We know that scientific study has shown the extensive benefits of fluoride in the prevention of tooth decay.

 The grooves and depressions on the chewing surfaces of back teeth, particularly molars, are prone to decay.